-Galway County Council (GCC) has prepared a Wind Energy Strategy (WES) for County Galway.
-This WES provides minor updates to the original WES adopted by Galway County Council in 2011, as a variation to the Galway County Development Plan 2009-2015, and is accompanied by the HDA and SEA carried out at that time.
-The HDA and SEA of the Galway County Development Plan has had due regard to these documents.
+Galway County Council (GCC) has prepared a draft Wind Energy Strategy (WES) for County Galway.
 The strategy provides strategic direction to encourage renewable energy and to guide the siting and design of wind energy developments in appropriate locations within the County.
 County Galway has significant wind resources and a key priority of the WES is to identify sites of strategic, national and regional importance that have the potential to accommodate wind energy development.

-The WES outlines the areas of wind farm potential and reviews areas of wind farm potential having regard to protected sites, habitats and species and other environmental, landscape, infrastructural and settlement considerations.
+The WES revises and updates the areas of wind farm potential identified in the Galway County Development Plan (GCDP) 2009-2015, in particular those shown in Map IS1.
+This has been undertaken in accordance with Objective IS19 of the GCDP and accordingly reviews areas of wind farm potential having regard to protected sites, habitats and species and other environmental, landscape, infrastructural and settlement considerations.
+The WES will be adopted as a variation to the existing GCDP 2009-2015 following consideration of written submissions received from the public and other stakeholders.

-Wind Resource Zones identified in previous plans were developed from research undertaken as part of the Landscape and Landscape Character Assessment for Galway County 2002 prepared on behalf of GCC, which was used to identify appropriate areas for wind farm development.
+The existing Wind Resource Zones identified in the GCDP were developed from research undertaken as part of the Landscape and Landscape Character Assessment for Galway County 2002 prepared on behalf of GCC, which was used to identify appropriate areas for wind farm development.
 Therefore, the key considerations were the landscape and visual impacts of wind farm developments.
 Wind potential areas were identified as Strategic Areas, Areas for Consideration and No Go Areas.

 In undertaking the current strategy, landscape and visual considerations have been considered in conjunction with a range of other factors, including the need to achieve greater energy security, achieving commitments at national and international level regarding reductions in greenhouse gases, promoting renewable energy, protected areas of high biodiversity and other environmental considerations.
-This WES will guide development for wind farms within the County during the lifetime of the plan.
+This WES will supersede the earlier guidance and will guide development for wind farms within the County during the lifetime of the GCDP 2009-2015.

 A Strategic Environmental Assessment (SEA) and Habitats Directive Assessment (HDA) have been prepared in tandem with this strategy and have informed this WES.
-This WES takes account of updated national and regional planning guidelines, strategies and policy documents.
+This WES builds upon existing guidance in the GCDP 2009-2015, taking account of updated national and regional planning guidelines, strategies and policy documents.
 It is also informed by issues of particular national, European and international environmental importance that have evolved, and are now accepted as being critical to the formulation and implementation of sustainable development, such as climate change, renewable and alternative energy.

 This WES designates strategic wind farm development areas as being: a) SA - Strategic Areas, b) AP - Acceptable in Principle, c) OC - Open for Consideration, and d) NP - Not Normally Permissible.
-The total land area proposed as Strategic Areas is 5,390ha, and the area proposed as Acceptable in Principle is 6,510ha.
+The total land area proposed as Strategic Areas is 5,390ha, and the area proposed as

+Acceptable in Principle is 6,994ha.
 Together, these areas constitute around 2% of the total County area.

-Further detail on the environmental resources in these areas can be found in the accompanying SE.
-Environmental Report and HDA Natura Impact Statement.
+Further detail on the environmental resources in these areas can be found in the accompanying SEA Environmental Report and HDA Natura Impact Statement.

-1.2 Planning and | 'olicy Context
+1.2 Planning and Policy Context